 Strategic Development – May 2014

-Following 6 months of evaluation we identified a strategic partner for The Nature Center.
+With several proof points behind us, we were ready to take Next Steps and began our investigation into the concept of a Master Plan.
+Next, came 6 months of candidate evaluations to identify a strategic partner for The Nature Center.
 In May we completed negotiations with the Natural Learning Initiative, a unit of The College of Design at NC State University.
 Work begins in June.
 NLI will assist The Parish School in creating a Master Site Plan and Strategic Frameworks for nature learning.
 Going forward, we’ll be exploring joint research efforts with NLI to document the effects and progress of this new initiative at Parish and share that back to the education community.
 This is an exciting time for The Nature Center and an attractive opportunity for The Parish School to advance its mission of empowering the whole child.

 The most interesting aspect of working with The Parish School is how gratifying it is.
 I hope I will always be a contributor to this great adventure.